 Advice: Especially when using alternate methods of verification for accredited investors, always be sure to thoroughly research financial information.
 If a chance coincidence requires a strong investor to use alternate methods of verification, help them make the process as simple as possible.
 However, if it’s uncertain whether or not an investor will meet accreditation criteria, and they then need to use alternate verification methods, be cautious.
 Do the extra work to make absolute certain that investor will meet the standards, otherwise you might find yourself in trouble down the line.

-We’re halfway through our SE Updates series, keep an eye out for Volume IV!
+We’re through our Securities Act Updates Vol III series, keep an eye out for Volume IV!